Dr. A. Leonard Tuggy

 Keep in mind that you can still have funerals, burials, and cremations.
 But, like most everything, things are different.
 Here are ways we are helping families to celebrate and grieve in these uncertain times:

 For families who have lost a loved one, or that are looking to make pre-arrangements, we offer the options of online arrangements, in person visits at the funeral home or your home.
-Our compassionate funeral directors have been successfully using creative communication tools for the past 90 days.
+Our compassionate funeral directors have been successfully using creative communication tools during the entire pandemic.

 We can also live-stream any service through YouTube, so that family and friends who are not able to attend can still be a part of the ceremonies.
 This is a free service and a link may be shared in the obituary.
 Free audio or video recordings are also available.